giantgun/EscrowManager/README.md

 ## License

 This repository is licensed under the MIT License.
 See the `LICENSE` file for the full license text and attribution requirements.
-The source files include SPDX license headers (where applicable) — please retain them when modifying or redistributing this code.
+The source files include SPDX license headers (where applicable), please retain them when modifying or redistributing this code.